The Logos: The Meletic Testament (Chapter 21 The Vision)

 76. Let them call it heresy if they dare.
 Let them burn it, but let it exist as it must—he said.

-77. And so I did.
+77. And so, I did.
 I bound the pages in leather, hid them beneath the floorboards, and whispered their contents to those students who came in secret.

 80. And in that remembering, I saw Asterion’s face—not as a prophet, but as a man who had dared to see clearly with his vision and philosophy.
+He never stopped believing in his message.

 81. One morning, the cellar was empty.
 Thalia had left in the night, leaving behind a note folded into the spine of Asterion’s treatise.